Geonkick-Synthesizer/redkite/README.md

 * It is not cross-plafrom, supports only GNU/Linux (X11/Xlib)
 * Does not support dynamic layout
-* Popup widget is not fully compliant with the standard behaviour
 * RkLineEdit is limited, doesn't implement all standard features
 * Doesn't have many standard widgets: combo box, popup menus, file dialog,